 Football / Soccer at the Olympics

-- The 1900 and 1904 Olympic football tournaments were originally composed of demonstration matches, but have subsequently been upgraded to official status by the IOC with medals attributed to the teams based upon the match results.
+- The 1900 and 1904 Olympic football tournaments were originally composed of demonstration matches, but have subsequently been upgraded to official status by the IOC with medals attributed to the teams based upon the match results (there is also evidence that a football demonstration occurred in 1896).

 - The United States had two of the three football teams at the 1904 Games, taking the silver and bronze medals.